pieshee/coding/README.md

 ```
-dipped my hands and take a look around to coding and tinkering
+I dipped my hands and take a look around to coding and tinkering
 ````